 Must meet statutory requirements (pp.16-17)

-Although the authors have derived comprehensive guidelines in developing an integrated technology curriculum unit, they do admit that “the evidence to support the view that interaction [integration] promotes enhanced motivation and engagement is sparse” (p.16).
+Although the authors have derived comprehensive guidelines in developing an integrated technology curriculum unit, they do admit that “the evidence to support the view that interaction [integration] promotes enhanced motivation and engagement is sparse” (p.16)-what is the basis of their pursuing this curriculum despite their review of literature to suggest otherwise?.
 This is one area that will need to be further explored and documented as the authors’ research continues.

 In pursuing the integration of technology in a learning space and considering the blurring of traditional subject boundaries, the literature review offers helpful insights into the starting points for planning and designing integrated learning.
 More helpful still are some of the cautions iterated, specifically that “success requires support at the national, state and local levels” (p.12) including coherence among educational policy makers, curriculum developers, school boards, administration and the classroom!
 This implies that with little support isolated or short-term success with integrated technology learning may occur in a classroom, but the long-term existence of a successful technology integrated learning space will remain undeveloped until support is established.